InformaticsMatters/docker-rdkit/README.md

 ## RDBASE environment variable

 In old versions of the images the RDBASE environment variable was set incorrectly which would impact functions where RDKit needs to read it's internal data files.
-Since the `2020_03` images this should be correctly set, but older images will suffer this problem and to fix it you must define the RDBASE environment variable when you run the container and set it to a value of `/usr/share/RDKit`. e.g. `docker run -it -e RDBASE=/usr/share/RDKit ...`
+Since the `2020_03`, `2019_09` and `2019_09_3` images this should be correctly set, but older images will suffer this problem and to fix it you must define the RDBASE environment variable when you run the container and set it to a value of `/usr/share/RDKit`. e.g. `docker run -it -e RDBASE=/usr/share/RDKit ...`

 ## Python 3

 Starting with the `Release_2019_03` release RDKit only supports Python 3.
-We are now building Python 3 versions on the master/latest branch and for the 2019_03 branch.
+We have been building Python 3 versions on the master/latest branch and for the 2019_03 versions onwards.

 ## Java

 Most images are built with Java 8.
-Recently (early 2019) the Debian Buster repositories changed so that Java 11 was present and Java 8 was no longer available (and could not easily be added).
+In early 2019 the Debian Buster repositories changed so that Java 11 was present and Java 8 was no longer available (and could not easily be added).
 Thus Debian images from 2019 onwards are built with Java 11.